klauseduard/under-over-models/chapters/03-organizational-models.md

 ### 3.3.7 Cybernetic Principles in Organizational Design

 Cybernetics—the study of control and communication in complex systems—offers another valuable theoretical framework for understanding the underfitting/overfitting spectrum in organizational models.
-Originally developed by [Norbert Wiener](https://www.britannica.com/biography/Norbert-Wiener) and expanded upon by Ross Ashby, Stafford Beer, and others, cybernetics provides insights into how organizations maintain stability while adapting to changing environments through regulatory mechanisms.
+Originally developed by Norbert Wiener ([1948](https://www.britannica.com/biography/Norbert-Wiener)) and expanded upon by Ross Ashby, Stafford Beer, and others, cybernetics provides insights into how organizations maintain stability while adapting to changing environments through regulatory mechanisms.

 #### Feedback Loops and Organizational Regulation